vttresearch/ArBuMo/documentation/src/archetype_modelling.md

 Storing and processing the heating/cooling demand and HVAC equipment energy consumption results are handled via the [`ArchetypeBuildingResults`](@ref) struct.
-The actual calculations are performed in two main steps:
+The actual calculations are performed in three main steps:

+1. Solve the preliminary heating/cooling demand as part of the [`ArBuWe.py`](@ref) weather data processing.
-1. Solve initial temperatures *(unless explicitly provided)*, node temperatures, and nodal HVAC demand using the [`ArBuMo.solve_heating_demand`](@ref) function.
+2. Solve initial temperatures, node temperatures, and nodal heating/cooling demand corrections using the [`ArBuMo.solve_heating_demand`](@ref) function.
-2. Solve the HVAC equipment consumption per process based on the above nodal demands using the [`ArBuMo.solve_consumption`](@ref) function.
+3. Solve the HVAC equipment consumption per process based on the corrected nodal demands using the [`ArBuMo.solve_consumption`](@ref) function.

 For readers interested in the actual implementation and technical details, please refer to the documentation of the above functions,